cakephp/docs/en/views/helpers/form.rst

 Moving Checkboxes & Radios Outside of a Label
 ---------------------------------------------

-By default CakePHP nests checkboxes and radio buttons inside label elements.
+By default CakePHP nests checkboxes and radio buttons within label elements.
 This helps make it easier to integrate popular CSS frameworks.
 If you need to place checkbox/radio inputs outside of the label you can do so by modifying the templates::